guidance-guarantee-programme/pension_guidance/content/leave_pot_untouched.md

 ---
 <div class="circle circle--m circle--leave-pot-untouched"></div>

-# Leaving your whole pension pot untouched
+# Leave your whole pension pot untouched

+## Overview

 You don’t have to start taking money from your pension pot when you reach your ‘selected retirement age’ (the age you agreed with your provider to retire).
 You could leave the money invested, eg while you’re working.

 - The money in your pot could grow.
-- You have more money to last a shorter length of time.
+- You could have more money to last a shorter length of time.
 - You (and your employer) can also still pay into your pot but there may be restrictions.

-%If someone contacts you unexpectedly about getting money out of your pot before you’re 55, it’s nearly always a pension scam.%

 ## Tax